 Licorice may offer significant dental benefits due to its antibacterial and anti-inflammatory properties, largely attributed to its active compound, glycyrrhizin.

-To explore these benefits further, a laboratory study suggests that glycyrrhizin helps reduce tooth enamel breakdown by lowering acid production in dental plaque.
+Laboratory and clinical studies suggest that licorice helps reduce tooth enamel breakdown by lowering acid production in dental plaque.

 Dental caries, or tooth decay, occurs when harmful bacteria in dental plaque produce acids that damage tooth structure.
-The main bacteria responsible for this process are Streptococcus mutans and Streptococcus sobrinus, along with other species.
+Streptococcus mutans and Streptococcus sobrinus, along with other bacteria, are the main culprits behind this process.

 7. Potential Anti-Cancer Properties